Hydrosalpinx: What It Is, How It’s Diagnosed, and Its Impact on Fertility

 Also Read – The Fertility Journey: Managing Emotional Wellbeing and Building Resilience

-Hydrosalpinx and IVF: What You Should Know
+Hydrosalpinx and IVF Success: What Patients Should Know

 IVF bypasses the fallopian tubes, making it the best option for many patients with hydrosalpinx.
 However, fluid within a damaged tube can still impair embryo implantation.